 public class BoundedByOppositeClausesRecognizer extends RecognizerBase<ECobolParserState>

-CALL a ON EXCEPTION DISPLAY b NOT ON EXCEPTION DISPLAY c
+CALL a ON EXCEPTION DISPLAY b NOT ON EXCEPTION DISPLAY c, the

 parser needs to know which verb has which clause when it gets to the NOT